 Sophie’s flowers also have another claim to fame.
 This is one of the few royal wedding bouquets known to have been kept.
 A section of the posy was preserved and put in a frame.
 The Countess of Wessex has said the wedding reminder is on show at her home so all her guests can see it.

 From the moment Sophie’s father, Christopher Rhys-Jones, carried this bouquet up the steps of St. George’s Chapel, Windsor for his daughter to the starring role it took in the official wedding portraits, this has always been a striking arrangement.
-And almost twenty years on, it remains so, a royal wedding bouquet that has really stood the test of time.
+And over twenty years on, it remains so, a royal wedding bouquet that has really stood the test of time.